ocaml-sf/learn-ocaml-corpus/exercises/counting_trees/descr.md

 or **memoization** in order to share repeated subcomputations and avoid exponential time complexity.

+In this exercise, we focus on questions that involve weight, but analogous questions involving height could be treated in the same way.

 For simplicity, we use OCaml's built-in limited-precision integers.
 As we compute fast-growing sequences, we are quickly in danger of computing incorrect results due to overflow.